Oussama-El-Benney/Calculator/README.md

 -interface implementation

 -XML(design)

 -Colors

 -Strings(dictionnaire change language)

--intent to pass from activity to another
+*intent to pass from activity to another

 -INTENT IMPLICITE : same app

 -INTENT EXPLICITE : pass to other app

--Fragment : create fragment and link it with an activity
+*Fragment : create fragment and link it with an activity